javiyu/rubocop-each_return/README.md

 Most probably the author thought she was calling `map` and wanted to use the result, this cop helps the developer identify those cases.

 It can autocorrect this offense by removing the variable and the operator of a lvasgn.
+Autocorrect in this case means removing the assigment since it has no effect but the author could also want to change `each` for `map`, this gem can not help with that and the author should identify that potential problem.

 ```
 # incorrect